girish-jha/girish-jha.github.io/_posts/2015-11-06-Unit-testing-with-jasmine-and-karma.md

 2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-So, to wite the test first we need to know about the requirements.
+So, to write the test first we need to know about the requirements.
 Suppose our requirement is to write a little function which will filter a list of objects called person based on their age.
 The structure of person is like this:

 ```javascript